MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 ## What are Security Advisories?

 Azure customers use [Service Health](service-health-overview.md) to stay informed about security events that are impacting their critical and noncritical business applications.
 Security event notifications are displayed on Azure Service Health within the Security Advisories blade.
-Important security advisory details are displayed in three tabs: Summary, Impacted Resources, and Issue Updates.
+Important security advisory details are displayed in three tabs: **Summary**, **Impacted Resources**, and **Issue Updates**.

 :::image type="content" source="./media/impacted-resource-sec/security-advisories.PNG" alt-text="Screenshot of Service Health Security Advisories Blade.":::

 ## Who can view Security Advisories?

 Security Advisories are displayed to users at the subscription or tenant level.
-Users with the subscription reader role or higher; can view Security Advisory details on the Summary and Issue update tabs.
-Users with tenant roles [listed here](admin-access-reference.md) can also access tenant level security advisory details on the Summary and Issue update tabs.
+Users with the subscription reader role or higher; can view Security Advisory details on the **Summary** and **Issue Updates** tabs.
+Users with tenant roles [listed here](admin-access-reference.md) can also access tenant level security advisory details on the **Summary** and **Issue Updates** tabs.

 ## What are Impacted Resources within Security Advisories?

-In 2023, the Impacted resources tab was introduced for Security Advisory events.
+In 2023, the **Impacted Resources** tab was introduced for Security Advisory events.
 Since details displayed in this tab are sensitive, role based access (RBAC) is required for customers viewing security impacted resources via UI or API.
 [Review this article](impacted-resources-security.md) for more information on the current RBAC requirements for accessing security impacted resources.

 :::image type="content" source="./media/impacted-resource-sec/impact-security.PNG" alt-text="Screenshot of information about impacted resources from subscription scope in Azure Service Health.":::